AhmeDSaaDSweffI/Task-Manager-Application-in-Python/README.md

 **Task Manager Application in Python** is a lightweight command-line interface (CLI) tool for managing your daily to-dos.
 Rather than reaching for a heavyweight framework, it's built from the ground up with pure Python and the standard library — making it a great reference for anyone learning how **Object-Oriented Programming** translates into a working application.

 At its core, a single `Task` base class defines shared behavior, while `PersonalTask` and `workTask` **inherit** from it and extend it with their own attributes.
 This showcases **inheritance** and **polymorphism** in a practical, easy-to-follow way.
 All your tasks are transparently saved to a local `data.json` file, so your list survives across runs — no database required.

+This project was built by a two-person team as part of the **Samsung Innovation Campus** program — a global initiative by Samsung that equips learners with hands-on skills in software development and emerging technologies.

 ---